What is marketing automation?

 Understanding Marketing Automation

-Usually, email marketing is used interchangeably with marketing automation.
-That is not strictly correct.
-While email marketing is definitely a part of marketing automation, it is not the only function.
+People often use the term email marketing interchangeably with marketing automation.
+But that is not correct.
+While intelligent, personalized email marketing is a part of marketing automation, it is not its only function.

-A marketing Automation software will automate all essential marketing actions that guides a lead down the conversion funnel.
-It saves the marketer a lot of time, thus enabling him to focus more on the marketing strategy, instead of simply executing tasks.
+Marketing Automation software automates all marketing actions that map and influence the prospect journey and guide a lead down the conversion funnel.
+It saves the marketer a lot of time.
+Thus, enabling him to focus more on building marketing strategies instead of working on repetitive tasks.

-- Drip Marketing and Email Campaigns to help you nurture your leads
+- Drip marketing and email campaigns to help you nurture leads with the right content at the right time.

-- Website tracking and lead segmentation to ensure lead gets targeted content
+- Website tracking and lead segmentation to understand the intent of a lead, and ensure that the lead gets targeted content.

-- Reporting and Analytics to identify gaps in your process.
+- Reporting and Analytics to identify gaps and positives in your process and learn and improvise accordingly.

 So, can marketing automation replace marketers?

-Nope.
 Marketing automation is not a substitute for your marketers.
 That is, you cannot introduce a marketing automation software one day and then fire half your team.
-The idea behind a marketing automation software is that it will take up the burden of voluminous, repetitive campaigns so that your team can measure impact and further streamline the process.
+The purpose of marketing automation software is to eliminate repetitive tasks and allow your team to work more efficiently.
+It will help you ensure that every conversation is highly relevant, personalized, and timely – irrespective of the channel that the prospect chose to communicate.
+Furthermore, your team can measure the impact of their campaigns and automate lead engagement workflows as well.

 Marketing Automation in Action